edaehn/bitsgalore.github.io/_drafts/2021-02-02-android-emulation.md

 [^5]: This instruction video shows how this works <https://youtu.be/h4syCHftyCs>

 [^6]: Finding the correct IP address can be a bit tricky.
 Langkemper's blog suggests to either look at Android's Wi-Fi preferences, or to run `ip a` or `ifconfig` in the Android terminal emulator app.
-However, in my case the value value shown in the Wi-Fi preferences is "10.0.2.15", which is not recognised by adb.
+However, in my case the value value shown in the Wi-Fi preferences is "10.0.2.15", which is not recognised by *adb*.
 The `ifconfig` command reports 3 different entries ("wlan0", "wifi_eth" and "lo"); eventually I found the value of the "lo" ("local loopback") entry ("127.0.0.1") did the trick.
 So you might need to experiment a bit to make things work.

 [^7]: Compilation of QEMU requires Python [Ninja package](https://ninja-build.org/), so install this first by running `python3 -m pip install --user ninja`.